bonorariccardo892867/ProjectManagementBriscola/README.md

 ### 5. Open the project

 - Once the project is added, you can open it in Unity.
-- Find the main scene file (usually with a .unity extension) in the project folder.
+- Find the MainMenu scene file in the project folder.
 - Double click on the scene file to open it in Unity.
-- Switch the build platform to Android in the Build Settings
+- Switch the build platform to Android in File > Build Settings.

 ### 6. Test the game (ParrelSync)

 Since the game is not hosted on any server but only works locally: